Oekn5w/horizon-load-remover/README.md

   * Type: Run
   * Entry: `"<path-to-python-exe>" "<path-to-scripts>\serverCmdStandalone.py" unpause`

-The final macro can be seen here:
+The final macro can be seen here (apart from the reduced matching latency):
 ![macro setup](./resources/adv-setup.png)

 The LiveSplit Server component has to be started __manually__ at every LiveSplit launch.
 (At least for now, maybe another DLL with autolaunch will be provided in the future)